Croquet Cuppers 2018

-With over 2000 participants, Croquet Cuppers 2013 was the biggest sporting event ever held in Oxford University, and this year it could be even bigger!
-Once again, the Croquet Association has generously provided prize money - there will be champagne for the best teams and lots of other prizes for the high performers!
+With over 2000 participants in 2017, Croquet Cuppers is one of the biggest sporting events in Oxford University!
+Once again, the Croquet Association has generously provided prizes - there will be champagne for the best teams and lots of other prizes for the high performers!

-Teams consist of four players.
+Cuppers teams consist of four players, playing as two doubles pairs.
 You don't need to have played before to enter; indeed most of the teams competing are novices!
 There is also no limit on the number of teams per college.
-There is a £1 entry fee per team, which at 25p a person is an absolute steal given how much fun Cuppers is!
+There is a £2 entry fee per team, which at 50p a person is an absolute steal given how much fun Cuppers is!

 Below are links to the